MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/warehouse-how-to-move-items-in-advanced-warehousing.md

 ---
-title: How to Move Items in advanced warehouse configurations | Microsoft Docs
+title: Move Items in Advanced Warehouse Configuration
-description: In advanced warehouse configurations, that is, locations with directed put-away and pick, warehouse movements between bins are performed by a senior employee preparing warehouse movements in the movement worksheet and then creating the warehouse movements for warehouse employees to perform.
+description: This topic explains how a senior employee can arrange moving items in advanced warehouse configurations - applicable to locations with directed put-away and pick.
 author: SorenGP
 ms.service: dynamics365-business-central
 ms.topic: conceptual